MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-analyze-sentiment.md

     WHERE id = 1;
     ```

-    In the above query, you used the `STRING_TO_ARRAY` function from PostgreSQL.
+    In the above query, you used PostgreSQL's `STRING_TO_ARRAY` function.
 Additionally, the `ARRAY_REMOVE` function was used to remove any array elements that are empty strings, as these will cause errors with the `analyze_sentiment()` function.

     The output from the query allows you to get a better understanding of the `mixed` sentiment assigned to the overall review.
 The sentences are a mixture of positive, neutral, and negative sentiments.